mattdark/json-mysql-importer/README.md

 # JSON to MySQL Importer
+To read and analyze a dataset like the provided by the [MovieNet](https://movienet.github.io/) project, you can use [Pandas](https://pandas.pydata.org/).
+This Python library, used for data analysis, supports the reading of the following file types:

+* CSV Files
+* JSON Files
+* HTML Files
+* Excel Files
+* SQL Files
+* Pickle Files

-[MovieNet](https://movienet.github.io/) is a holistic dataset for movie understanding.
+The `MovieNet` dataset was created for movie understanding.
 It contains the meta information of the movies from IMDB and TMDB, including:
 * Title
 * Genre
 * Country